FhenixProtocol/cofhe-docs/docs/devdocs/architecture/data-flows/fhe-operation.md

 ## Overview

-This document outlines the complete flow of an FHE (Fully Homomorphic Encryption) operation request in the CoFHE ecosystem.
+This document outlines the complete flow of an FHE (Fully Homomorphic Encryption) operation request in the CoFHE ecosystem through Smart Contracts.
 Understanding this process is essential for developers integrating private computation capabilities into their smart contracts.

 ## Key Components